MiriamPapp/photo-forum/README.md

 It aims to provide an experience like the Google+ groups with special support for photographers needs.

+The software is intended to be used by some photographers I (the author) know but may be used also by anone else.

 # AWS infrastructure
 The infrastructure is managed through serverless.
 See the AWS document in the doc folder.